lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 *Kareniaceae sp.* (2 cells) 8x8x8 nm voxels <br />
 raw data: https://doi.org/10.1016/j.cub.2025.03.076, EMPIAR-12627.

-For all data raw images were processed and chromosomes, nucleus, nucleolus, DNA rods, DNA crescents, DNA toroids were segmented using Dragonfly. <br />

 # ATLAS Browser Based Viewer:
 This online infrastructure is developed and maintained by Fibics Incorporated.
 For more information visit: https://www.petapixelproject.com/about.html <br />